 (Read my article, how to care for rosemary in pots).

-Well Draining Soil to Avoid Over Watering Rosemary
+Well-Draining Soil to Avoid Overwatering Rosemary

-Rosemary does not tolerate its roots being sat in damp soil that retains lots moisture as this causes the leaves to turn brown or even black as a sign of stress.
+Rosemary does not tolerate its roots being sat in damp soil that retains lots of moisture as this causes the leaves to turn brown or even black as a sign of stress.

-However in colder climates with higher levels of rainfall, as much as 50% sand or grit to 50% compost may be necessary to ensure that water drains away from the roots as quickly as required for the rosemary to stay healthy.
+However, I know I mentioned this earlier, but it is worth emphasizing that in colder climates with higher levels of rainfall, as much as 50% sand or grit to 50% compost may be necessary to ensure that water drains away from the roots as quickly as required for the rosemary to stay healthy.

-Nutrient rich soil with lots of nitrogen promotes leggy growth that has a less pronounced aroma and inferior flavor of the leaves as this is contrary to the conditions to which the rosemary is adapted.
+I would also like to mention that nutrient-rich soil with lots of nitrogen promotes leggy growth that has a less pronounced aroma and inferior flavor of the leaves as this is contrary to the conditions to which the rosemary is adapted.

 (Read my article, best potting soil for rosemary).

-Pots with Drainage Holes
+The Importance of Pots with Drainage Holes when It Comes to Watering

 Water can still pool around the roots of potted rosemary because:

 - Compacted soil or roots are blocking the drainage hole.
-If you notice water draining slowly from your potted rosemary then check to ensure the drainage hole is clear.
+If you notice water draining slowly from your potted rosemary, then check to ensure the drainage hole is clear.

 - Saucers or trays underneath the pot.
-Saucers and trays catch excess water and can cause the soil to stay too damp for the rosemary roots which promotes the conditions for root rot.
+Saucers and trays catch excess water and can cause the soil to stay too damp for the rosemary roots, which promotes the conditions for root rot.

 (Read my article, choosing the best pots for rosemary).